VivienvV/Implicit_Bias/README.md

       python3 replaceGender.py
       ```

+to create the `namedict.pt` and `namedict_token.pt` files needed to run data `data_to_json.py`, `create_namedict.ipynb` needs to be ran. to do this, you will need to
+* download `firstnames.xlsx` from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TYJKEZ and place it in this directory
+* download `names.zip`, unzip the file, and place the resulting directory in this directory.

 Furthermore, the file data_to_json.py can be used to complete the blanked out ROCStories data with gendered continuations in order to form gender pairs to evaluate.
 This can be ran as follows :
 ```
 python data_to_json.py '[SETTING]' [ID]